What is Salty Sheep?

 through laughter and activity,

-through hiking a trail as well as sitting in a pew,
+through sailing into the sunset as well as sitting in a pew,

 …if your understanding of ‘baptism’ is the crest of a crashing wave